leon4rd/test/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## What do you call a sheep with no legs?
+A cloud.